Teaching is Decision-Making

 Decisions now should be based on the learning process.

-If previous decisions on how to teacher are the ‘science’ of teaching, then here we’re talking about the ‘art’ of teaching.
+If previous decisions on how to teach are the ‘science’ of teaching, then here we’re talking about the ‘art’ of teaching.
 Use your soft skills to empathise, understand, and support the learners.
 Put yourselves in their shoes.

 Of course, this will all fall apart as little Jimmy puts chewing gum in Sarah’s hair… but it was good while it lasted.